 Option #1: Parallels

-Parallels is the easiest and most intuitive option—it offers seamless transition between MacOS and Windows, and they offer a 14 day free trial to get you started.
+Parallels is the easiest and most intuitive option—it offers a seamless transition between MacOS and Windows, and they offer a 14-day free trial to get you started.

 1. Download Parallels